 Outward Bound is accredited with the American Gap Association and is the longest running program in this elite group dedicated to providing safe, meaningful and high-caliber educational experiences to students.

-After spending the first part of the journey traveling with heavy packs, students will welcome the chance to carry their gear for the next phase in their canoe.
-Students will enjoy a unique experience as they paddle through Central Florida, home to some of the country’s most historic and biologically diverse waterways.
-During this phase, participants can expect to spend a good deal of time each day in canoes going from campsite to campsite.
-These canoes are tandem, which means the crew will work together in teams of two.
-Depending on the weather, the level of difficulty will vary day to day, but crews will learn marine expedition risk assessment and management, marine route planning and navigation, paddle strokes, canoe-based rescues, equipment use and how to work with a paddling partner.
+After spending the first part of the journey backpacking with heavy packs, students will welcome the chance to carry their gear for the next phase in a canoe.
+During the canoeing portion, students will find a unique experience as they paddle through Central Florida, home to some of the country’s most historic and biologically diverse waterways.
+Depending on the weather, the level of difficulty will vary daily, but crews will learn marine expedition risk assessment and management, marine route planning and navigation, paddle strokes, canoe-based rescues, equipment use and how to work with a paddling partner.

-Students will end their adventure in one of the least populated and pristine regions in the world.
-In Nahuel Huapi National Park, beginning in Chile, participants will learn the techniques of alpine trekking and perfect their technical skills as they prepare to summit an Andean peak (weather permitting.)
-Patagonia's unique flora and fauna, snow-covered volcanic peaks, ice slopes and unique terrain have attracted many scientific expeditions over the years, including those of Charles Darwin.
-After extended backcountry living in this unique environment, students will soon realize and appreciate the connection between teamwork and individual success.
+The adventure culminates in one of the least populated and pristine regions in the world.
+In Nahuel Huapi National Park, participants will learn the techniques of alpine trekking and perfect their technical skills as they prepare to summit an Andean peak (weather permitting).
+Patagonia's unique flora and fauna, snow-covered volcanic peaks, ice slopes and unique terrain have attracted many scientific expeditions, including those of Charles Darwin.
+After extended backcountry living in this unique environment, students will realize and appreciate the connection between teamwork and individual success.

-The Southern Appalachians, including the Blue Ridge Mountains, are some of the oldest mountains in the world.
+The Blue Ridge Mountains, or Southern Appalachians, is one of the oldest mountain ranges in the world.
 While the mountains themselves formed over 250 million years ago, some of the rocks that underlie the region are over a billion years old.

-Temperatures in this area range from 50 - 85 degrees in the summer, 30 - 65 degrees in the spring and fall, and 10 - 50 degrees in the winter.
+Temperatures in this area range from 50 to 85 degrees in the summer, 30 to 65 degrees in the spring and fall, and 10 to 50 degrees in the winter.

 Waterways of Central Florida

 Central Florida is home to some of the country’s most historic and biologically diverse waterways.
 It offers paddling on small, winding canoe trails as well as larger rivers and lakes, with camping in a variety of environments from hardwood hammock forests to barrier islands.
-The Suwannee River, Ocklawaha River, and St John’s River offer hundreds of miles of paddling in some of the country’s most unspoiled wilderness.
-These rivers support a variety of ecosystems including freshwater springs, swamps, sandy beaches, hardwood hammocks trees and salt marshes.
+The Suwannee River, Ocklawaha River and St John’s River offer hundreds of miles of paddling in some of the country’s most unspoiled wilderness.
+These rivers support a variety of ecosystems including freshwater springs, swamps, sandy beaches and salt marshes.
 Shaded by giant Cypress and Tupelo trees, these rivers support a variety of wildlife and have deep cultural histories.
 On Central Florida’s east coast, the Indian River Lagoon, which encompasses Merritt Island National Wildlife Refuge and Canaveral National Seashore, is the most diverse estuary in North America.
-Nearly one third of the nation’s manatee population resides in this 156 mile-long waterway, along with an abundance of dolphins and other marine life.
+Nearly one third of the nation’s manatee population resides in this 156-mile-long waterway, along with an abundance of dolphins and other marine life.

 Patagonia, South America